Edgefield County License Hearing Guide

 If You Refused Testing

-- Implied Consent Law in South Carolina: South Carolina, like all states, has an implied consent law.
-This means that by driving on South Carolina roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
-Refusing to do so results in administrative penalties, including license suspension.
+South Carolina, like all states, has an implied consent law.
+This means that by driving on South Carolina roads, you have implicitly agreed to submit to chemical testing (breath, blood, or urine) if lawfully arrested for DUI.
+Refusing to submit to testing carries significant penalties.
+If you refused to take a breath or blood test, your license will be suspended for a longer period than if you failed the test.
+The suspension period for a first-offense refusal is typically six months.

 The ALR/Administrative Hearing